Donavern/CSD3120-2023-Project/README.md

 Directory Tree: https://github.com/Donavern/CSD3120-2023-Project/wiki/%F0%9F%8C%B2Directory-Tree

-The sections below contain information that are can also be found in the wiki links
+The sections below contain information that can also be found in the wiki links
 #
 Team 12 Project Info